Insight: Jaeho Hwang-[‘Non-self 비자아’]

 You are a visual artist and musician, for our audience that is not familiar with your work, could you tell us a bit more about your background and influences.

 I studied animation and graphics moving image at the University.
 And I work as a motion graphics designer for a living.
-I have been into audio-visual art and performance for a long time and fell in love with the
+I have been into audio-visual art and performance for a long time and fell in love with the underground club music scene in London.
+Basically, it led me to make my own music and DJing.

 ‘Non-self 비자아’ is your first EP.
 It explores the concept of “identity in the digital age as refracted through the Buddhist concept of anatta.”
 Could you expand more on this for those that are not familiar with the concept of anatta and you relate to it with your practice?